jocelynewalker/STA380/Walker_Jocelyne_Exercises.md

     ## Discarded       0       0

 The graphs below represent the compared boxplots of the data *before* matching and the data *after* matching.
+Each left graph is before matching, and each graph on the right shows the difference in the matched data.
+There is now much smaller difference in confounding variables.

 ![](Walker_Jocelyne_Exercises_files/figure-markdown_strict/1.1.c-1.png)![](Walker_Jocelyne_Exercises_files/figure-markdown_strict/1.1.c-2.png)![](Walker_Jocelyne_Exercises_files/figure-markdown_strict/1.1.c-3.png)